chef/chef-web-docs/chef_master/source/vmware.rst

    2015-08-13 09:17:57 -0700 info: cloudadmin: Workflow 'Knife Testing' has started 2015-08-13 09:17:58 -0700 info: cloudadmin: Workflow 'Knife Testing' has completed

-If your workflow name is not unique in your vRO workflow list, you can specify a specific workflow to use with ``--vro-workflow-id ID``.
+This requires the workflow name.
+You may supply any input parameters, as well.
+If your workflow name is not unique in your vRO workflow list, you can specify a workflow to use with ``--vro-workflow-id ID``.
 You can find the workflow ID from within the vRO UI.
 However, a workflow name is still required by the API.

 chef-provisioning
 =====================================================

 There are several chef-provisioning drivers that can drive the VMware stack.
-The following ones are directly supported by Chef.
+The following drivers are directly supported by Chef:

 chef-provisioning-vsphere
 -----------------------------------------------------